ruricolist/serapeum/reference.md

 ### `(unoctets bytes &key big-endian)`

-Concatenate BYTES, an octet vecotor, into an integer.
+Concatenate BYTES, an octet vector, into an integer.
 Defaults to little-endian order.

 ## Time